prefab-cloud/prefab-cloud-docs-web/docs/sdks/ruby.md

 </summary>

-It is a best practice to specify a default value for all configuration.
-This reduces the likelihood of exceptions due to nil values.
-Prefab encourages this practice by raising an error if you try to reference a value that is unset.

 Here we ask for the value of a config named `max-jobs-per-second`, and we specify `10` as a default value if no value is available.

 ```ruby